wtistang/LibertyGettingStarted-Lab/README_ori.md

         wlp/bin/server stop myServer

 For additional information around the Liberty Admin Center, take a look at:
 **https://www.ibm.com/docs/en/was-liberty/base?topic=center-setting-up-admin**

-### 6.5.12 Recap
+### 6.4.3.12 Recap

+11. Recap

 Let’s recap what you did in this part of the lab:

-- installed a Liberty server using the Liberty kernel image.
+- You installed a Liberty server using the Liberty kernel image.
-- used Liberty environment variables to separate the Liberty configuration from the binaries.
+- You used Liberty environment variables to separate the Liberty configuration from the binaries.
-- created a Liberty server instance and installed missing features.
+- You created a Liberty server instance and installed missing features.
-- deployed a simple web application via dropins and via server.xml.
+- You deployed a simple web application via dropins and via server.xml.
-- configured logging via server.xml and server.env.
+- You configured logging via server.xml and server.env.
-- changed the Liberty heap size via jvm.options.
+- You changed the Liberty heap size via jvm.options.
-- used the REST API to see the Liberty configuration.
+- You used the REST API to see the Liberty configuration.
-- used Liberty Admin Center to see monitoring data and administer Liberty apps.
+- You used Liberty Admin Center to see monitoring data and administer Liberty apps.

 ### 7 Lab Cleanup